sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/mutations/mutations.md

 Lastly, ["Alien", "line"], should return true because all of the letters in line are present in Alien.

 # steps
-1. traverse each character in each element
+1. sort the characters in the string in each element alphabetically
-2. compare them
+2. compare them to if the characters in element `2` are present in element `1`
 3. if the characters in element `2` are present in element `1`, return `true`. else `false`.

 # rules